ImtiazAyesha/Codealpha-Task-3/README.md

 # Codealpha-Task-3
-A static social media dashboard displaying all the social analytics at a time.
+A static social media dashboard displaying all the social analytics at a time with a dark and light mode interface.

 Dark Mode Interface